carbon-language/carbon-lang/mlir/docs/Bindings/Python.md

   pass
 ```

-Locations are owned by the context and maintain it live as long as they are
+Locations are owned by the context and live as long as they are (transitively)
-(transitively) referenced from somewhere in Python code.
+referenced from somewhere in Python code.

 Unlike locations, the insertion point may be left unspecified (or, equivalently,
 set to `None` or `False`) during operation construction.
 In this case, the